ServiceStackApps/typescript-redux/README.md

 [@dan_abramov](https://twitter.com/dan_abramov) provides a great way to get up to speed quickly.

-Redux is just a small library to manage your App's state which should be maintained in a single Redux store that is accessible at anytime with `store.getState()`.
-The Redux store allows multiple subscribers to register for state changes which must be initiated by dispatching an action.
-An action is just a plain JavaScript object with a `type` string property identifying the action.
-To change state you implement a [reducer](http://rackt.org/redux/docs/basics/Reducers.html) function that takes the **current state** and an **action** and whose sole job is to return the **next state**.
+Redux is just a small library to manage your App's state which should be maintained in a single Redux store that's accessible at anytime with `store.getState()`.
+The Redux store allows for multiple subscribers to subscribe to state changes which must be initiated by dispatching an action.
+An action being just a plain JavaScript object with a `type` string property identifying the action.
+To change state you implement a [reducer](http://rackt.org/redux/docs/basics/Reducers.html) function that takes the **current state** and an **action** and whose sole purpose is to return the **next state**.
 The one caveat is for states to be immutable so your reducer will need to return a new object instead of modifying any existing state.

-Now we know what Redux is, lets update our Counter to use it:
+Now we know what Redux is, let's update our Counter to use it:

 #### [Counter.tsx](https://github.com/ServiceStackApps/typescript-redux/blob/master/src/TypeScriptRedux/src/example04/Counter.tsx)